 What is rifabutin?

-Rifabutin is an antibacterial prescription medicine approved by the U.S.(FDA) for the prevention of Mycobacterium avium complex (MAC) disease in people with advanced HIV .
+Rifabutin is an antibacterial prescription medicine approved by the U.S.(FDA) for the prevention of in people with advanced HIV .

-Disseminated MAC disease, also called disseminated What is an Opportunistic Infection? fact sheet., can be an (OI) of HIV.
-An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people HIV—than in people with healthy immune systems.
+Disseminated What is an Opportunistic Infection? fact sheet.can be an (OI) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened —such as people HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is rifabutin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children include recommendations on the uses of rifabutin in people with HIV to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of rifabutin in people with HIV to:

-- Disseminated MAC disease from occurring the first time and from recurring
+- Disseminated MAC infection from occurring the first time and from recurring

 The recommended uses may not always be consistent with FDA-approved uses of rifabutin.
 See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of rifabutin in adults and children with HIV.
 Rifabutin may have other recommended uses not listed above.